See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Introduction

-Recent efforts aimed to close this gap using high-resolution imaging modalities for crater reconstruction and subsurface feature detection~\cite{ma20233d,Lan:25}.
-Optical coherence tomography (OCT)~\cite{huang1991optical} is particularly promising, offering micron-scale resolution several millimeters deep.
+Recent work has leveraged high-resolution imaging modalities for crater reconstruction and subsurface feature detection~\cite{ma20233d,Lan:25}, such as optical coherence tomography (OCT)~\cite{huang1991optical}, which provides micron-scale resolution several millimeters deep.
 When paired with a 6-DoF robotic arm and a laser resection tool, OCT enables intraoperative volumetric planning~\cite{prakash2025portable,ma2025robotics}.
-However, enabling closed-loop robotic laser resection requires coordination across multiple modules, such as an accurate LTI model, a constraint-aware volumetric planner, and precise calibration between imaging and actuation to achieve accurate autonomous or semi-autonomous surgical resection.
+However, closed-loop robotic laser resection requires coordination between an accurate LTI model, a constraint-aware volumetric planner, and precise calibration between imaging and actuation to achieve accurate surgical resection.
 Such closed-loop integration is especially critical in neurosurgical oncology, such as in meningioma resection, where tumors may encapsulate critical vasculature and manual resections are both time-consuming and high-risk.
-With these challenges in mind, we introduce RATS (Robot-Assisted Tissue Surgery), a novel OCT-guided opto-mechanical robotic platform for intelligent and precise volumetric soft-tissue resection.
+With these challenges in mind, we introduce RATS (Robot-Assisted Tissue Surgery), a novel OCT-guided opto-mechanical robotic platform for intelligent and precise volumetric soft-tissue resection (Fig.~\ref{fig:system_overview}).
 RATS integrates OCT-guided 3D imaging with a calibrated fiber-coupled surgical laser and a sampling-based model predictive control (MPC) planner for constraint-aware resection.
-Our key contributions are:
+Our contributions are: